-Terra Latinoamericana is a quarterly journal.
+Terra Latinoamericana is a continuous publication journal.
 The main objective is to publish original scientific articles conducted by specialists in the Soil Science community around the world.
 All sections are subject to a peer evaluation process, in the double-blind mode.
 It is available digitally for consultation in open access files.

 Terra Latinoamericana is the dissemination mean of the Mexican Society of Soil Science, A.C.
 (SMCS) since September 1983; however, it is not limited to publishing the results of the research conducted in Mexico, but goes beyond, including all Latin American and countries around the world.
 Terra Latinoamericana publish articles, research notes, reviews, essays, reviews, memoirs and letters to the editor, in order to disseminate the results of unpublished scientific and technological research, carried out by specialists in soil science, coupled with a holistic approach that lies in the understanding of agrosystems, which is why fields related to edaphology are considered in order to understand the soil system itself.

 Terra Latinoamericana publish in Spanish, Portuguese, French and English.
 All articles that are not published in English, include the title, abstract, keywords, table titles and figures in English.
 Published contributions are the sole responsibility of the authors.
 The partial or total reproduction of this journal is authorized, citing it as a source of information.